 This thesis adopts the IPCC definition of vulnerability (to climate change) as the degree to which an environmental or social system is susceptible to and unable to cope with adverse effects of climate change, including climate variability and extremes (IPCC, 2007).
 This allows broad conceptualisation of the extent to which farming communities and households are unable to withstand the negative impacts of climate variability on livelihoods, allowing the identification of the various adaptive capacities of such communities and households.
 Scholars working on livelihoods and vulnerability, such as Chambers (1989), Watts and Bohle (1993), distinguish between the external and internal side of vulnerability.

-while the internal side refers to a lack of inherent ability to cope and recover from a stress or hazard (Birkmann, 2006; Füssel & Klein, 2006).
+The external side relates to the stress that a system or individual is exposed to while the internal side refers to a lack of inherent ability to cope and recover from a stress or hazard (Birkmann, 2006; Füssel & Klein, 2006).